Resources

 2. Carrier Unlocked (phone can work with ANY US based carrier)

-3. OEM Unlocked (phone is capable of having the Google Android operating system removed/changed)
+3. OEM (Original Equipment Manufacturer) Unlocked (phone is capable of having the Google Android operating system removed/changed)

 4. Running the GrapheneOS operating system based on the Android Open Source Project

-5. Pre-loaded with various applications and setup w/ some basic settings configurations to ensure ease of use out the gate
+5. Pre-loaded with various applications and set up with some basic settings configurations to ensure ease of use out the gate

 The device is comprised of: